frroossst/callingRustFunctionsFromC/README.md

 ## Roadmap

-~~1.
-Dynamically link a Rust lib and C code on x86~~
+1. ~Dynamically link a Rust lib and C code on x86~

-~~2.
-Statically link a Rust lib and C code on x86~~
+2. ~Statically link a Rust lib and C code on x86~

 3. Cross compile a simple led C code for arm target

 4. Cross compile a simple led Rust code for arm target

-5. Cross compile and statically link a compiled Rust lib with C code
+5. ~Cross compile and statically link a compiled Rust lib with C code~

-6. Replicate on other machines to confirm procedures
+6. ~Replicate on other machines to confirm procedures~

+7. Return an array to a C function

+## Simplest and the quickest way to go about it

+1. You can use platformIO with VSCode which is much easier to do when using things like `Serial.print()` or `Delay()` for LED blinks etc.

+2. Put the compiled Rust library in lib subfolder in the project folder

+3. In the platform.ini add build flags
+    `build_flags = =l<libname> -Llib/`

+## The harder way about

 Here are the steps I took to compile a rust library for the teensy 4.1 and statically linked it to a main.c file